salvadormik9/ds4eeb_datavis1/README.md

 By the end of this activity, students should be able to:
 * Read specified colors using the ggplot2 R package
 * Use pre-defined color palettes successfully with the RColorBrewer and ggsci packages
-* Identify and apply palettes that are more accessible and colorblind friendly
+* Identify and create color palettes that are more accessible and colorblind friendly

 ## Resources
 * Our presentation [slides](https://docs.google.com/presentation/d/1yfYj6pq6YVQREUcFA_4Xk0ZHgGvORrsM_tWqQLC6bmU/edit?usp=sharing)